Skip to Content

 Cocaine

 Possession of cocaine is a misdemeanor punishable by up to $1,000 in fines and one year in jail.
 Distribution or possession of cocaine with intent to distribute is a felony punishable by two years to life in prison and a maximum fine of $20,000.
-The fine for cocaine trafficking include $25,000 to $100,000 for 28 grams or more and $100,000 to $500,000 for 300 grams or more.
+The fine for cocaine trafficking includes $25,000 to $100,000 for 28 grams or more and $100,000 to $500,000 for 300 grams or more.

 Marijuana